Does therapy (or counselling) really have to happen weekly? Wouldn’t less frequent sessions be just as good?

 Knowing that before too long you’ll have a session in which you can offload and discuss things, can help you manage your feelings better in day-to-day life.

 Mind the Gaps

-Fortnightly (two-week) sessions can easily stretch to monthly if one of you has to miss a session because of being sick or away.
+Fortnightly (two-week) sessions can easily stretch to monthly if you or your therapist have to miss a session because of being sick or away.

 A Place to Land

 Clients process feelings and insights after and between sessions, not just during the set therapy hour, and this can feel overwhelming if there isn’t the weekly session in which to ‘land’, unpack and express things.